CluelessBiker/project5-drf-api/README.md

 django-admin startproject project_name .
 ```
 - navigate back to [Heroku](heroku.com), and under the Settings tab, add the following configvars:
-1. Key: SECRET_KEY | Value: arandomsecretkey
+1. Key: SECRET_KEY | Value: hidden
 2. Key: CLOUDINARY_URL | Value: cloudinary://hidden
 3. Key: DISABLE_COLLECTSTATIC | Value: 1
 4. Key: ALLOWED_HOST | Value: api-app-name.herokuapp.com
 - Add two additional configvars once the ReactApp has been created:
 5. Key: CLIENT_ORIGIN | Value: https://react-app-name.herokuapp.com
 6. Key: CLIENT_ORIGIN_DEV | Value: https://gitpod-browser-link.ws-eu54.gitpod.io
-- Remember to remove the trailing slash `\` at the end of both links!
+- Check that the trailing slash `\` at the end of both links has been removed.
-- Also, gitpod occasionally updated the browser preview link.
+- Gitpod occasionally updates the browser preview link.
 Should this occur, the CLIENT_ORIGIN_DEV value shall need to be updated.

 - create the env.py file, and add the following variables.
 The value for DATABASE_URL will be obtained from the Heroku configvars in the previous step:
 ```